Lost-Outpost/lost-legacy/README.md

 # Final Checklist
 Check the following items before starting the game (they are easy to miss)
-- If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#widescreen)
+- (Not set up yet) If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#widescreen)
 - Choose the ENB Preset you want (if you want one) from the [enb configuration](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#enb-presets) page

 # Gameplay Guide
-My team and I have put together a helpful [gameplay guide](GAMEPLAY.md) to get you informed on any gameplay changes and additional content you should be aware of.
-You can find that [here](GAMEPLAY.md).
+This section is under construction: [gameplay guide](GAMEPLAY.md)

 # Configuration